dvdimitrov13/Logo_Detection/README.md

 </div>

 #### 2. Training
 For model training, transfer learning was used.
-Instead of starting from a randomized set of weights, I used the pretrined checkpoints provided by YOLOv5 repo, which are already trained on the COCO dataset.
+Instead of starting from a randomized set of weights, I used the pretrained checkpoints provided by YOLOv5 repo, which are already trained on the COCO dataset.

 To establish baseline performance, I first trained a model using an unaltered version of the full dataset (around 38K images) using YOLOv5l.
 Following that, I took the following steps to improve performance:
 * Improved label consistency by adding missing bounding boxes -- original data had only one box per image